Avon Dassett, St John's Church

 Attraction Type: Historic Church

-Location: 12 miles north west of Banbury off the B4100 and 4 miles south of M40, Junction 12.
-Liited parking along the road.
+Location: 12 miles north-west of Banbury off the B4100 and four miles south of M40, Junction 12.
+Limited parking along the road.
 The church was open when we visited.

 Website: Avon Dassett, St John's Church

 Photo Credit: David Ross and Britain Express